Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

     print("Error: %s" % response["error_text"])
 ```

-Suppose the user has verified their identity using their phone when you run this code and pass in the code generated in the previous step.
-In that case, your program will print a message letting you know the verification was successful.
+Suppose the user has verified their identity using their phone when you run this code and you pass in the code generated in the previous step to these new lines of code.
+In that case, Python will print a message letting you know the verification was successful.
 Otherwise, your code will throw an error.

+### Final Thoughts

 With its convenience, ubiquity, and high open rates, SMS is a cornerstone of business communication.
 Because of its frequent use in the business world, all programmers need to be familiar with SMS is and how to send an SMS message.

-### Final Thoughts

 Now that you've read this guide, I hope you have a basic understanding of SMS and are ready to continue learning more about this communication method that is only growing more important.